 Cardiomyopathy may be the predominant feature of ATTR for some patients or may develop after the onset of neuropathy in patients with familial amyloid polyneuropathy.
-ATTR cardiomyopathy occurs when TTR amyloid fibrils infiltrate the myocardium, causing myocardial stiffness, reduction in chamber capacitance and restrictive filling patterns seen on Doppler echocardiography.
+ATTR cardiomyopathy occurs when TTR amyloid fibrils infiltrate the myocardium, (middle muscle of the heart wall) causing myocardial stiffness, reduction in chamber capacitance and restrictive filling patterns seen on Doppler echocardiography.
 This initially results in diastolic dysfunction, and without treatment will progress to symptomatic heart failure typical of restrictive cardiomyopathy.